Ecomuseum of Tuscia Rupestre®

 Courses of action, resources, time schedules

-The project was activated in January 2011, born from research studies in 2011.
-It is at present involving six local administration (Communities of Barbarano Romano, Blera, Capranica, Lubriano, Vejano, Villa San Giovanni in Tuscia) and seeking interest from the private sector.
+The project was activated in January 2012, born from research studies in 2010.
+It is at present involving six local administration (Communities of Barbarano Romano, Blera, Capranica, Vejano, Vetralla and Villa San Giovanni in Tuscia) and seeking interest from the private sector.

 One of the main itineraries connects the territory of the “Comuni” Veiano, Barbarano Romano, Villa San Giovanni and Blera.
 It is possible to cover these routes on foot, on horseback or by mountain bike.
 The theme will be the rocky landscape.

 This itinerary will be an important occasion to learn how from prehistoric times man has used volcanic rock to build houses, stalls and necropolis.

 The protagonist of another itinerary is King Gustavo Adolfo V1 of Sweden, the archaeologist King and the research missions from the Swedish institute of classical studies in Rome carried out in the 1950’s.These studies brought to light fundamental information about the prehistory and prohistory of this area, above all as far as aspects of Etruscan daily life are concerned.
 The King and his entourage were warmly welcomed by the local population and his presence has left an indelible mark.

 There are numerous local traditions.
 Some of which are the veneration of the patron saint, various local products, religious festivities, local bands, wine cellars, local poets, cultural patrimony and traditional activities representing each individual village but at the same time bonding the individual villages through their Etruscan origins.